amr-swalha/JSONConfig/README.md

 Now simply call ConfigValue and get the value of your desired config:

     configuration.ConfigValue("dbconnection");
+The json file is just a really simple key value pair JSON:

+    {
+    	"dbconnection": "value"
+    }

 If your key does not exists, it will return empty string.

 That's all :) Happy coding